Get Information About a Command With Type Command in Linux

 Bonus: Why do you see “command is hashed”?

-Some times when you’ll see an output like command is hashed along with the path to the executable:
+Sometimes you see an output like "command is hashed" along with the path to the executable:

 christopher@linux-handbook:~$ type man man is hashed (/usr/bin/man)

-To avoid spending too much time on searching the path of an executable, the shell often keeps a list of program it has found in the past.
+To avoid spending too much time on searching the path of an executable, the shell often keeps a list of programs it has found in the past.
 This list is called ‘hash’.

 When you see an output liked ‘command is hashed’, it means that the type command is returning the result from the already performed searches.
 You can use hash -r to force the shell to search from scratch.